dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/duckdb.md

 Dlt supports a unique connection string that triggers specific behavior for duckdb destination:
 * **:pipeline:** creates the database in the working directory of the pipeline, naming it `quack.duckdb`.

-Please see the code snippets below to showing how to use it
+Please see the code snippets below showing how to use it

 1. Via `config.toml`
 ```toml